Jim Steranko: Publisher and paperback artist

 Supergraphics projects included the proposed Talon the Timeless, illustrations of which appeared in a portfolio published in witzend magazine #5, and a pinup girl calendar, "The Supergirls", consisting of 12 illustrations of sexy superheroines in costumes recalling such superheroes as Captain America and Green Lantern.
 Through Supergraphics he also published the magazine Comixscene, which premiered with a December 1972 cover date as a folded-tabloid periodical on stiff, non-glossy paper, reporting on the comics field.
 It evolved in stages into Mediascene (beginning with issue #7, Dec.
 1973) and ultimately into Prevue (beginning with #41, Aug.
-1980), a general-interest, standard format, popular culture magazine, running through 1994.Comixscene/Mediascene/Prevue (fan site).
-WebCitation archive.
+1980), a general-interest, standard format, popular culture magazine, running through 1994.
 Fantagraphics publisher Gary Groth recounts his time living with and working for Sterkano and Prevue in Reading, PA during a Cartoonist Kayfabe YouTube interview in May 2020.

 Steranko wrote, drew, and produced the illustrated novel Chandler: Red Tide in 1976, for Byron Preiss Visual Publications / Pyramid Books.
 Aside from occasional covers and pinup illustrations, he has rarely worked in comics since, although he did illustrate a serialized comics adaptation of the Peter Hyams 1981 sci-fi thriller Outland for Heavy Metal magazine.
 His only major work for DC Comics appeared in Superman #400 (Oct.
 1984), the 10-page story "The Exile at the Edge of Eternity," which he wrote, drew, colored and lettered.
 A 1997 attempt to negotiate Steranko's return to S.H.I.E.L.D. did not bear fruit.
 In 2008, he worked with Radical Comics, doing covers, character and logo designs for its Hercules: The Thracian Wars title and Ryder on the Storm.
 In 2012, he did poster art for RZG Comics and a variant cover for DC's Before Watchmen: Rorschach #1.
-Steranko drew the 1970s variant cover for Action Comics #1000 (June 2018).
+Steranko drew the 1970s variant cover for Action Comics #1000 (June 2018) and the 1960s variant cover for Detective Comics #1000 (May 2019).

 Film and television work

 For the film industry, Steranko has done sketches and preliminary paintings for movie posters, including for the 1977 Sinbad and the Eye of the Tiger and was a conceptual artist on Steven Spielberg's Raiders of the Lost Ark (1981), doing production designs for the film and designing the character of Indiana Jones.
-He also served in a similar capacity as "project conceptualist" on Francis Ford Coppola's Bram Stoker's Dracula (1992), and wrote the episode "The Ties That Bind" of the DC Comics animated TV series Justice League Unlimited.
+He also served in a similar capacity as "project conceptualist" on Francis Ford Coppola's Bram Stoker's Dracula (1992), and wrote the episode "The Ties That Bind" of the DC Comics animated TV series Justice League Unlimited (2004-2006).

 In 2003, Steranko was interviewed by the History Channel for the documentary titled Comic Book Superheroes Unmasked.

 He has "amassed an enormous portfolio of more than sixty projects (which he called the 'Theater of Concepts') designed to be seen in multimedia form".